Fudan-iGEM/2025-wiki/pages/education.md

 This reflective practice feeds back into the ecosystem, enabling us to **refine Play, Practice, Produce, and Share activities** for greater engagement and learning outcomes.
 By observing, questioning, and iterating, we continually optimize the curriculum, adapt teaching strategies, and improve accessibility.
 Reflection also enhances our team’s own growth—teaching us **how to communicate science, collaborate effectively, and design for long-term educational impact**.

 Ultimately, what we gained went far beyond subject expertise.
 We learned how to co-create with diverse groups, how to design for scalability and empathy, and how to turn criticism into better design.
 These insights represent the most valuable outcome of our education journey—one that we now share proudly as part of our iGEM legacy.

-## Summary
+## summary

-Our education initiative is built on the **Constructionism** learning theory and implemented through our unique **"Triple P" framework**: **Play &rarr; Practice &rarr; Produce**.
+Our education initiative is built on the **Constructionism** learning theory and implemented through our unique **"Triple P" framework**: **Play → Practice → Produce**.

-We **sparked curiosity** through interactive games, urban challenges, and a children's picture book.
+We **sparked curiosity** through interactive games, urban challenges (SynbioSH), and a children's picture book.
 We **built understanding** via hands-on experiments like microbial art and rice wine brewing.
 We **empowered creation** through a synbio training program and our Torch Plan, where we co-developed educational materials with future teachers.

 All activities were **co-created with our community** through interviews with teachers, academics, and students.
 We designed our projects for **long-term impact**, creating reusable materials to ensure our educational legacy continues beyond iGEM.

-We hope to inspire everyone to understand the face of synthetic biology through continuous in-depth activities.
-We have completed our education, and at the same time, we have completed our own education.

-> Note: All images involving children have been authorized with the consent of their guardians for filming.

-## Reference

-[^1]: Muñoz-Losa, A., Corbacho-Cuello, I. Impact of Interactive Science Workshops Participation on Primary School Children's Emotions and Attitudes Towards Science. *Int J of Sci and Math Educ* (2025).
-DOI: 10.1007/s10763-024-10539-2
+[^1]: Muñoz-Losa, A., Corbacho-Cuello, I. Impact of Interactive Science Workshops Participation on Primary School Children's Emotions and Attitudes Towards Science. *Int J of Sci and Math Educ* (2025). https://doi.org/10.1007/s10763-024-10539-2
 [^2]: Master A, Cheryan S, Moscatelli A, Meltzoff AN.
 Programming experience promotes higher STEM motivation among first-grade girls.
 J Exp Child Psychol.
-2017 Aug;160:92-106.
-DOI: 10.1016/j.jecp.2017.03.013.
+2017 Aug;160:92-106. doi: 10.1016/j.jecp.2017.03.013.
 Epub 2017 Apr 21.
 PMID: 28433822.
-[^3]: Gutiérrez Posada, J. (2017).
-Tangible and Shared Storytelling: Searching for the Social Dimension of Constructionism.
-DOI: 10.1145/3078072.3079743
+[^5]:Gutiérrez Posada, J. (2017).
+Tangible and Shared Storytelling: Searching for the Social Dimension of Constructionism. https://doi.org/10.1145/3078072.3079743
-[^6]: Papavlasopoulou, S., Giannakos, M. N., & Jaccheri, L. (2019).
+[^6]:Papavlasopoulou, S., Giannakos, M. N., & Jaccheri, L. (2019).
 Exploring children's learning experience in constructionism-based coding activities through design-based research.
-Computers in Human Behavior, 99, 415-427.
-DOI: DOI: 10.1016/j.chb.2019.01.008
+Computers in Human Behavior, 99, 415-427. https://doi.org/https://doi.org/10.1016/j.chb.2019.01.008
-[^7]: Downey, R. J., Youmans, K., Villanueva Alarcón, I., Nadelson, L., & Bouwma-Gearhart, J. (2022).
+[^7]:Downey, R. J., Youmans, K., Villanueva Alarcón, I., Nadelson, L., & Bouwma-Gearhart, J. (2022).
 Building Knowledge Structures in Context: An Exploration of How Constructionism Principles Influence Engineering Student Learning Experiences in Academic Making Spaces Education Sciences (12, pp.).
-[^8]: Ma, G., & Wu, Q. (2019).
+[^8]:Ma, G., & Wu, Q. (2019).
 Social capital and educational inequality of migrant children in contemporary China: A multilevel mediation analysis.
-Children and Youth Services Review, 99, 165-171.
-DOI: DOI: 10.1016/j.childyouth.2019.02.002
+Children and Youth Services Review, 99, 165-171. https://doi.org/https://doi.org/10.1016/j.childyouth.2019.02.002